 But then I tried to get some perspective and realize that okay, I do have some good friends and select family members who’ve been there through the dark times.
 Also, as dark and spindly as things may have been, most everything still manages to crack me the hell up.

 Next was my present: The Daughter of Wands.
 Apparently this one says I’m a fiery young woman in the middle of a creative time.
-If by creative time she means creatively responding to my boss’s one night stands then this card gets a 100% accuracy rating.
+We’ll see.

 The next card was my future.
 Obviously this is the one I most wanted to know about.
 What’s waiting for me around the bend– Will I find creative success?
 Continued marital bliss?
 Will I finally become a mermaid?
 No. Because my future is THE DEVIL.
 And not just a normal devil: